 However, you should replace the seal while you’re at it.
 The job isn’t hard, and even if you haven’t don’t it before this is a great opportunity to perform your own home plumbing.
 Plus, you’ll learn how the disposal goes together, so if you ever have problems in the future you’ll be able to get down under the sink and easily correct everything.

 There are plenty of people who would rather bring in a professional.
 There’s nothing wrong with that.
 They’ll do a great job and correct the problem.
 It will cost more but when you want peace of mind by all means go ahead and do it.

 However, before you call a pro, just go under the disposal and determine where the leak is at.
 If there’s a problem with the seal where the disposal connects with the sink, and you don’t want to deal with taking the disposal apart, by all means bring in a pro.
 Likewise, if the bottom of the disposal is wet, it means you’ll need to have it replaced again, so go ahead and give your local plumbing professional a call.

 But, if you find the leak is with either the water line running in from the dish washer or with the exit line, this is something you can deal with on your own without worrying and by only spending a few dollars.
 It really is worth trying to do this one on your own.
-Replacing the rubber gasket and the metal clamps doesn't take much time and will cost likely no more than $10.
+Replacing the rubber gasket and the metal clamps doesn’t take much time.

 Research the Plumbers